Phatthalung province

+The province lies between the Banthat Mountains and Songkhla Lake, and its older Malay name was Mardelong.
+Two of the hill temples and holy caves of the upper peninsula, Khao Ok Thalu and Khao Khuha Sawan, are in the province.
+Phatthalung was one of the twelve royal cities of Ayutthaya and was moved to its present site in 1924.

 History

+Two of the twenty-six hill temples and holy caves that Phanuwat Ueasaman recorded across six provinces of the upper south lie in Phatthalung, at Khao Ok Thalu and Khao Khuha Sawan.
+In that survey Hindu communities held hilltops over long periods, while Buddhists more often used a cave already in use to inter votive tablets and votive stupas.

 Phatthalung was formerly known as Mardelong (Jawi: مردلوڠ) in Malay, especially during the time when the region came under Malay-Muslim influence.

 Phatthalung became one of twelve royal cities during the reign of King Ramathibodi I of the Ayutthaya Kingdom in the 14th century.
 At the end of the 18th century, King Rama I submitted the city to the Ministry of Defense, which was responsible for all the southern provinces.
 In 1896, during the administrative reforms of King Chulalongkorn, Phatthalung became part of the Monthon Nakhon Si Thammarat.
 In 1924, King Rama VI ordered to move the city of Phatthalung to the present-day Khuha Sawan Subdistrict.

 Symbols

 The provincial seal shows the 177 meter high Phu Khao Ok Thalu mountain, the symbol of the province.
 The provincial tree and flower is the sweet shorea (Shorea roxburghii).
 The provincial aquatic life is the tinfoil barb (Barbonymus schwanenfeld), also known locally as pla lam-pam (Thai: ปลาลำปำ), the eponymous of the striking local water source Songkhla Lake, or known in Phatthalung as Lam Pam Lake or Thale Noi and Phatthalung Lake.